stellar-deprecated/starlight/specifications/sep-payment-channel-transactions.md

 compromise the payment channels ability to close successfully.

-If the issuer of any clawback enabled trustline submits a clawback operation for amounts in either escrow account, the close transaction may fail to process if its payment operations are dependent on amounts clawed back.
+If the issuer of any clawback enabled trustline submits a clawback operation for amounts in either escrow account, the payment transaction for that specific asset may fail to process if its payment operation is dependent on amounts clawed back.
+Any other payment transactions for other assets will not be affected.
+The closing transaction will be unaffected.

 Participants can inspect the state of trustlines before and after formation to check if either participant has clawback enabled.
 Checking the state after formation is critical because there is no way for participants to guarantee trustline state until after formation has completed because the state can change prior to formation.
-For this reason participants should perform their initial deposit after formation, unless they trust the asset issuer not to clawback from payment channel escrow accounts, or unless the asset is auth immutable.
+For this reason participants should perform their initial deposit after formation, unless they trust the asset issuer, or unless the asset is auth immutable.

 ## Limitations